openstack-archive/fuel-plugin-nsxv/doc/user/source/configuration.rst

 #.
 Tenant router types -- ordered list of preferred tenant router types (default
    value is 'shared, distributed, exclusive').

 #.
-Exclusive router type -- size of edge for exclusive router
+Exclusive router size -- size of edge for exclusive router
    (value must be one of *compact*, *large*, *quadlarge* or *xlarge*).

 #.
 Edge user -- user that will be created on Edge VMs for remote login.

 #.
 Edge password -- password for Edge VMs.
-It must match following rules
+It must match following rules:

    * not less 12 characters (max 255 chars)
    * at least 1 upper case letter